Committees

 The ISN Finance and Advisory Committee was generated by ISN Council in 2018 by fusion of the previous ISN Finance Committee and the previous ISN Standing Rules Committee.
 Members of the ISN Finance and Advisory Committee are the previous ISN Presidents (previous ISN Secretaries and ISN Treasurers) as well as the current Officers of ISN.
 As the ISN Finance and Advisory Committee combines exceptional expertise, this committee has the main function to give advise to the current ISN Officers and the current ISN Council on financial, administrative and political strategies to help ISN to further promote neurochemistry on a global scale.
 In addition, the ISN Finance and Advisory Committee will regularly review the updates of the ISN Standing Rules.

-Alessandro Prinetti (ISN Treasurer, co-chair), Italy
+Alessandro Prinetti (ISN Treasurer, Chair), Italy

-Flávia Gomes, (ISN President, ex officio), Brazil
+Caroline Rae (ISN President, ex officio), Australia

-Caroline Rae, (ISN Secretary, ex officio), Australia
+Babette Fuss (ISN Secretary, ex officio), USA

-Ralf Dringen, (Ex officio, co-chair), Germany
+Ralf Dringen, Germany

 Monica Carson, USA